 If unauthorized users were to somehow gain access to your clients' sensitive files, your company’s research reports, client/customer lists, price reports, market analyses, investment proposals, newsletters, or any other sensitive information, the consequences could be devastating.

-A security breach with these types of digital assets can cost your firm time, money, and reputational harm.
+A security breach with these types of digital assets can cost your firm time and money, and can harm your reputation.
 Depending on the nature of the breach, and the data that was accessed, it could also open up your firm to lawsuits, compliance-related fines, or worse, disbandment from operating in the insurance or financial markets.
 That’s why companies like yours need to have the best security in place for their confidential files and other digital assets.

 Don't put your firm at such risk!
 Even if you already use a data room in your business, consider implementing a more robust and secure virtual data room, one that combines file-level encryption with extensive user activity tracking and flexible DRM controls.
 A solution that allows you to control whether you allow content or files to be downloaded.